krumsieklab/rpair/tutorials/03_analysis_of_dataset_GSE37892.md

 Tutorial 3: example analysis on transcriptomics dataset GSE37892
 ================

-This tutorial demonstrates how to use rpair for performing a simple external analysis.
+This tutorial demonstrates how to use the rpair package to perform a simple external analysis.
 The example analysis is performed using two public transcriptomics colorectal adenocarcinoma datasets from the mcsurvdata package: GSE39582 (model fitting) and GSE37892 (model evaluation).

 ``` r
 library(rpair)